Statue of Liberty National Monument: Location and access

-The national monument is located in Upper New York Bay east of Liberty State Park in Jersey City, New Jersey and southwest of Battery Park at the tip of Manhattan in New York City.
+The national monument is located in Upper New York Bay, east of Liberty State Park in Jersey City, New Jersey, and southwest of Battery Park at the tip of Manhattan in New York City.
 Entrance is free, but there is a charge for the ferry service that all visitors must use.

 In 2007, a concession was granted to Statue Cruises to operate the transportation and ticketing facilities, replacing the Circle Line which had operated the service since 1953.
 The waters are patrolled by the U.S. Park Police to enforce the restriction on private boat landings.
 Ferries depart from both parks and all boats stop at both islands, enabling passengers to visit both islands and choose either destination on the return trip.

 Tickets can be purchased at Castle Clinton in Battery Park or at the Communipaw Terminal in Liberty State Park.
 Along with the ferry ticket, visitors intending to enter the statue's pedestal must also obtain a complimentary ticket.
 Those wishing to climb the 154 stairs to the crown within the statue must obtain a special ticket, which may be reserved up to a year in advance.
 Ten people per group, three groups per hour, are permitted to ascend, allowing for a total of 240 per day.
 After an obligatory second security screening, they may bring only medication and cameras, leaving all other items in lockers provided.
 Visitors intending to tour Ellis Island's south side, namely the Ellis Island Immigrant Hospital, must purchase a "Hard Hat Tour" ticket, which charges an additional fee on top of the regular ferry ticket.

 In 2019, the NPS announced that starting on May 16, 2019, tour groups will be banned from certain parts of the Statue of Liberty National Monument, such as the Statue of Liberty's observation deck and the Ellis Island museum.
 The NPS cited overcrowding for its decision.
 Although only 1,000 of the site's 24,000 daily visitors travel to the monument within tour groups, the NPS stated that these groups tend to block pedestrian flow within the monument.
+After Statue Cruises' ferry landing at Liberty State Park was partly sunk during a 2020 storm, a temporary landing was added at the Central Railroad of New Jersey Terminal.
+While repairs to the barge took place, ferry service from Liberty State Park to the monument was halted from January to March of each year.